keithws/browser-report/README.md

 * the previous synchronous function can still be found in `browserReportSync()`
 * the remote client IP address is now reported from ipify.org
 * a random UUID is now generated for cookie test instead of using the same UUID every time
-* report now includes the client's preferred language(s) for displaying pages
+* report now includes the client's preferred languages for displaying pages
 * report now includes a timestamp with the client's locale date, time and time zone

 *1.0.0 — September 11, 2015*